La Panza, California: History

-The discovery of placer gold in La Panza Canyon in 1878 began a small gold rush and La Panza grew into a gold mining boomtown.
-It had its own post office from November 4, 1879, to June 15, 1908.
+Placer mining is thought to have been carried on in the district as early as the beginning of the nineteenth century, by Mexican and Indian miners.
+The discovery of placer gold in La Panza Canyon in 1878 began a small gold rush, and La Panza grew into a mining town.
+It had a post office from November 4, 1879, to June 15, 1908.